Selection and Composition of the Board

 7. Adjustments to Suggested Ownership Level

-The suggested ownership level (the “Suggested Ownership Level”) shall be determined once per year on or about April 1st (the “Annual Measurement Date”).
+The suggested ownership level (the “Suggested Ownership Level”) shall be determined annually on the first business day of April (the “Annual Measurement Date”).
 The Suggested Ownership Level shall be calculated according to the following formula:

 Suggested Ownership Level = Target Value / Average Stock Price